sdbip/clawr-poc/docs/clawr-features/primitive-types.md

 ## Ternary Mode

-In ternary mode, an `integer` is a large register of base-3 digit (a.k.a. trits).
-54 should be sufficient to provide numbers far outranging 64 bits, but 81 might be more architecture-consistent.
+In ternary mode, an `integer` is a large register of base-3 digits (a.k.a. trits).
+54 trits should be sufficient to provide numbers far outranging 64 bits, but 81 might be more architecture-consistent.

 A `bitfield` (or “tritfield” in ternary mode?) is used differently.
-The number of positions is of higher relevance, so limiting to 54 might be insufficient.
+The number of positions is of higher relevance than the number of values per position, so limiting to 54 trits might be insufficient.

 There is a proposed standard called ternary27.
 It is based on IEEE 754 and might be a good fit for `real` types in ternary mode.
-It is does however only use 27 trits and we would need at least a “double precision” variant (54 trits) to compare to 64 bits IEEE 754.
+It does however only use 27 trits and we would need at least a “double precision” variant (54 trits) to compare to 64 bits IEEE 754.
 That is not covered by the documentation I found.

 The `ternary` type needs only one trit in ternary mode, but two bits in binary.

 ### Compatibility

 All ternary types should behave as their binary equivalents when not explicitly taking advantage of the ternary range.